nba5137/RimWorld/README.md

 # RimWorld
-My custom stuffs(like weapons) for the game RimWorld.
+My custom stuffs(like weapons) for the game RimWorld. (made with XML)